Skip to main content

 When using makeWithOverrides, we no longer pass the blueprint parameters directly.
 Instead, we provide a factory function that receives the original blueprint factory as the first argument, and the extension factory context as the second.
 We can then call the original blueprint factory with the blueprint parameters and forward the result as the return value of out factory.
 Notice that when passing the blueprint parameters using this pattern we have access to a lot more information than when using the make method, at the cost of being more complex.

 Apart from the addition of the blueprint parameters of the first argument to the original factory function, the makeWithOverrides method works the same way as extension overrides.
 All the same options and rules apply, including the ability to define additional inputs, override outputs, and so on.
-We therefore defer to the extension overrides documentation for more information on how to use the makeWithOverrides method.
+For more details and examples on how this works, please refer to the extension overrides documentation.
+The patterns in that section also apply to the creation of extensions with the makeWithOverrides method.

 Creating an extension blueprint